 Disability.
 In the case of disability, salary is continued until the end of the term of the employment agreement, as adjusted for any compensation payable under any Company paid disability plan, or until long term disability insurance becomes effective.
-Benefit are continued as generally provided by the Company to its employees in accordance with the Company's disability plan.
+Benefits are continued as generally provided by the Company to its employees in accordance with the Company's disability plan.
 Any proration of the Annual Incentive Bonus is at the Board of Directors' discretion.

 Involuntary Termination for other than Cause, Retirement, Death or Disability.
-Involuntary termination payments include salary continuation through the end of the termination month and for twelve months following termination along with payment equal to 20% of the monthly base salary paid in order for the executive to directly acquire benefits.
+Involuntary termination payments include salary continuation through the end of the termination month and for twelve months following termination.
+For one year following the termination, medical, dental, long-term disability and life insurance benefits equal to the coverage provided to the employee at the time of termination are provided.
 An amount equal to 90% of the base salary at time of termination is to be paid in lieu of the annual bonus.